rouke-broersma/rouke-broersma.github.io/src/content/post/2023/02/20/azure-aks-private-clusters.md

 Unfortunately no, we're simply not allowed..

 Fear not, there is a solution!
-But that solution will have to wait for next time :heart:
+The solution can be found in [the next post]({{< ref "approve-private-endpoint-connections-with-bicep" >}} "Approve private endpoint connections with Bicep")!

 _Cover photo by [vishnu vijayan ](https://pixabay.com/users/vishnu_kv-3192151/) on [pixabay](https://pixabay.com/photos/cyber-security-online-computer-2296269/)_